beyo/model-mapper/README.md

   * `delete(model)` - receive the model to delete and return a boolean status
   * `deleteAll(filter)` - receive a filter and delete all matching models, and return the number of models deleted.

+### Mapper Events

+The module itself extends `events.EventEmitter` and will emit two events; `define` and `create`.

+* `define` handlers will receive an object as first argument, where `mapperName` is the actual mapper name (fully qualified), `namespace` is the mapper's namespace, `typeName` the relative name (used to create the mapper's constructor name), `prototype` is the actual mapper's prototype before it get's frozen, and `options` is the unmodified options object.
+* `create` handlers will receive an object as first argument, where `typeName` is the mapper's relative name, and `instance` is the newly created mapper's instance.
+  **Note**: the event is emitted *before* the constructor is returned!
+Any error thrown in a sync'ed emitter will fail at constructing the new mapper.

+Along with global events, the module's event emitter may be used to send any method's events for the mappers not specifying their own event emitters.
+See [Mapper Options](#mapper-options)'s events configuration.

 ## Connections